 “Play is an integral part of learning”

-Many of us piano teachers are letting the child’s idea of fun determine what goes on in class, creating off-the-stool piano activities that include movement to teach musical concepts.
+Many of us piano teachers are letting the child’s idea of fun determine what goes on in class, creating off-the-bench piano activities that include movement to teach musical concepts.

 Some parents understand the advantage of this teaching approach immediately and others take time to understand, but irrespective, all have questions.
 Because sadly, learning through fun is a very new concept.
 So teachers need to take time to explain.